ThirdProjectDev/rnApp2021/README.md

 ## Description
 Read along with me!
 Listen along with me!
 Adventure along with me!
-This audiobook companion app takes the text of your audiobook and 'listens' for specific words for background noise.
+This audiobook companion app takes the text of your audiobook and lets you select specific words for background noise.
 Really transport yourself!
-When our application registers the word 'fire' hear a crackling fireplace.
+When our application registers the word 'fire' click to hear a crackling fireplace.
 Set the specific sounds you want to hear and the volume in the settings.

 ## Table of Contents